Inizio contenuto principale del sito

 Ricerca

 His research topics span through the philosophy of cognitive science, the philosophy of technology and neuroethics.
 In particolar, his research in neuroethics bridges the gap between the extended mind theory and neurorights.
-He is now a PhD visiting student at the Technical University of Munich at the Institute of History and Ethics of Medicine.
+He is now a PhD visiting student and guest scientist at the Technical University of Munich at the Institute of History and Ethics of Medicine.

 Pubblicazioni

-Cassinadri G. and Fasoli, M. (Forthcoming).
-The extended mind thesis and the cognitive artifacts approach: a comparison.
+Cassinadri G. and Fasoli, M. (2024) The extended mind thesis and the cognitive artifacts approach: a comparison.
 In Ienca, M. and Starke, G. (eds.)
+Developments in Neuroethics and Bioethics.
 Brains and Machines: Towards a unified Ethics of AI and Neuroscience.
 Elsevier.
+ISBN 2589-2959 https://doi.org/10.1016/bs.dnb.2024.02.004

-Cassinandri, G., Fasoli, M. (2023).
+Cassinadri, G., Fasoli, M. (2023).
 Rejecting the extended cognition moral narrative: a critique of two normative arguments for extended cognition.
-Synthese 202, 155 . https://doi.org/10.1007/s11229-023-04397-8
+Synthese 202, 155. https://doi.org/10.1007/s11229-023-04397-8

-Cassinadri, G. (2022a).
-Moral Reasons Not to posit Extended Cognitive Systems: A reply to Farina and Lavazza.
+Cassinadri, G. (2022): Moral Reasons Not to posit Extended Cognitive Systems: A reply to Farina and Lavazza.
 Philosophy and Technology.
 35, 64. https://doi.org/10.1007/s13347-022-00560-0

 Cassinadri, G. (2022b).
 Review of ‘Just Deserts.
 Debating Free Will’, by Daniel C. Dennett and Gregg D. Caruso.
 Polity Press Ltd, Cambridge, UK, 2021, Lessico di Etica Pubblica. numero 1 (2022) – ISSN 2039-2206.